ablesable/DevopsRecap/Docker/Dockerfiles/1-intro/1-dockerfiles.md

 But because our host has docker desktop, building this is easy also on windows.
 `$ docker build .` build dockerfile which is in the current folder.
 `$ docker run (id form logs)` runs what was specified in a `CMD`.
+`$ docker build --tag my-container` building with tagging a name instead of the id.